 Medicare Supplement or Medigap Plans

 If you qualify to receive Medicare, a supplemental plan can fill in the gaps that Medicare doesn’t pay for.
 That is why this type of policy is sometimes called a Medigap policy.
 Plans F and G provide the physicians and other providers with full payment for their services.
 This allows you to be treated by all providers that will accept Medicare reimbursment, for little or no cost to you.
 Unlike a Medicare Advantage plan, you are not required to utilize a small local network of providers.
 You can travel without fear of being out of network.
 There are no co-pays, no deductibles except for the first $183 of Part B services on plan G, and no percentages to pay.
 Your monthly premium is the only factor in budgeting your healthcare, and your costs do not escalate when you utilize services.
 Deciding a course of treatment is between you and your doctor, and not up to some committee at a Medicare Advantage company.
 As long as Medicare covers the particular service, you can have the procedure done.
-With the federal government set to lower the funds going to Medicare Advantage plans, these types of plans will become much more expensive or unavailable.
-Medicare with a supplement will still be a solid way to cover your healthcare in the future.
+Medicare with a supplement policy is a very solid way to cover your healthcare in the future.
+However, there is a change coming.
+As of January first of 2020, Plan F will no longer be an available choice for NEW enrollees.
+If you already have Plan F you can keep it.
+The issue is cost.
+With no new sixty-five year olds entering the plan, the group of people covered by Plan F will grow smaller in numbers, older in average age, and have more claims per person.
+This is and will be making the rates climb on Plan F. The solution is to move to Plan G. The only difference between Plan F and Plan G is the Medicare Part B deductible of $183 per year, which you would be responsible for with Plan G.

 For a consult feel free to call me directly or fill out the form below and I will contact you as soon as possible.